The Book 4th edition

 on the moon and spectacular space explorations.
 Similarly,

-adjustments have to be made when dealing with psychic phenomena.
+adjustments have to be made to accommodate the empirically

 <<